The Courthouse Experience Program provides students in

 * Students can be dropped off, but we need at least one adult for every eight kids.

-to become a contact person.
+or to sign up as a contact person.

 As the contact person for this field trip...